-The sustainable production of energy, food, chemicals, and materials is a major challenge today and for future generations.
+The sustainable production of energy, food, chemicals and materials is a major challenge for us today and for future generations.

-Biorefineries cover a wide range of technologies and materials, and this programme examines these issues with an open mind and with a wide scope on not only technologies but also on the opportunities they offer in terms of new competencies, solutions, and critical assessments.
+Biorefineries implement a wide range of technologies and materials, and this programme examines them with an open mind and a wide scope, including the opportunities they offer in terms of new competencies, solutions and critical assessments.
 In this Master's programme, you will specialise in biorefining and related industries or e.g. in the circular economy.

 The Master's Programme in Biorefineries is delivered as flexible distance learning independent of place or time.
 It is well suited for people already in the working world in Finland or abroad, aiming for professional development and the upgrading of qualifications.
 This programme is a practical solution to practical lifelong learning.